timmolderez/jumpcut-aliases/README.md

 - This snippet defines the `j` Powershell function that is used to invoke Jumpcut.
 If you'd like to invoke Jumpcut with another name than `j`, simply change the function name.
 - Make sure to adjust the `$jumpcut_bin = 'C:\jumpcut.exe'` line so it points to the path where you downloaded the Jumpcut binary!
 - Save the file.
 - All done!
-The next time you open up a terminal, Jumpcut will be ready for use.
+The next time you open up a Powershell window, Jumpcut will be ready for use.

 ## Usage